marcinofulus/iCSEbook1/school/source/abitur/2016/en/beispielfunktion.rst

 **Solution of part b**

-The easiest solution for a strictly monotonic increasing and concave upward function is the exponential function.
-With a negative sign, this can turned into a strictly monotonic decreasing, concave downward function which can be confirmed by calculation:
+The simplest solution for a strictly monotonically increasing and convex function is the exponential function.
+With a negative sign, it is turned into a strictly monotonically decreasing, concave function as can be confirmed by calculation:

 .. math::